iamtheasad/js-note/README.md

 let list = document.getElementById('list');

 // While double click on list item it add input element
-// We can modify it in through input box
+// We can modify it through input box

 list.addEventListener('dblclick', function (event) {
   if (this.contains(event.target)) {